shuheng-liu/floydhub-tutorial/README.md

 While a job is still running, a link to a tensorboard server should appear on the job's webpage.
 If you know how to use tensorboard (or `tensorboardX` for PyTorch) you can instantiate `SummaryWriter`s to save summaries in the `output` folder.

-When the job terminates (with state failed/sucess/shutdown), the tensorboard server is also shutdown.
-If you want to analyze your metrics, either download the summary files in the Output tab.
+When the job terminates (with state failed/success/shutdown), the tensorboard server is also shutdown.
+If you want to analyze your metrics, download the summary files in the Output tab and start a tensorboard server locally.
 Alternatively, start a new job (on a CPU instance for cost-efficiency), mount the output of the orignal job, `cp` all summary files to `/output` folder of the new job, and hang the job indefinitely.
 You can manually shutdown the job once you are finished analyzing the metrics.